What to do when your 1 year old wakes up every 2 hours at night, screaming and crying? Learn how to help your child sleep through the night!

 Wondering why your 1 year old wakes up every 2 hours to feed at night?
 He wakes up so frequently, much more than when he was a little infant.
 Sometimes he’s even crying and screaming inconsolably, distraught over something you can’t pinpoint.

-He may have been a good sleep who has recently started waking and crying, or perhaps this doesn’t come as much of a surprise to you.
+He may have been a good sleeper who has recently started waking up at night and not going back to sleep, or perhaps this doesn’t come as much of a surprise to you.
 If he stands up in his crib, it’s game over.
 You end up nursing or rocking him back to sleep, feeling so over these middle-of-the-night wakings.

 It also doesn’t help if he breastfeeds to fall asleep, or even for comfort.
 He’ll easily wake up five or six times a night, and can’t fall back asleep unless he’s nursed or rocked.
 He’s so attached to breastfeeding, you don’t know how you’ll ever wean him off of it.